tasmota/docs/docs/Universal-Display-Driver.md

 All signals must be given.
 Unused pins may be set to -1.
 If you specify a `*` char the pin number is derived from the Tasmota GPIO GUI.
 The CS and DC pins must be the standard pins e.g. `SPI_CS` or `SPI_DC`.

+`:IS`

-there are RGB displays that also need an SPI initialisation. in this case specify the Init sequence with :IS,SCLK,MOSI,CS,RESET
+There are RGB displays that also need an SPI initialisation. in this case specify the Init sequence with :IS,SCLK,MOSI,CS,RESET

+`:II`

-there are RGB displays that also need an I2C initialisation. in this case specify the Init sequence with :II,BUS,ADDR (BUS = i2c bus nr 1 or 2, ADDR = adress of i2c device)
+There are RGB displays that also need an I2C initialisation. in this case specify the Init sequence with :II,BUS,ADDR (BUS = i2c bus nr 1 or 2, ADDR = adress of i2c device)

 !!! i2c example
 ```haskell